j221-dataviz/jenny-jiang/README.md

 There are 2 `RMarkdown + html` files.
 The first one is the cleaning and joining dataset together.
 1. `data_clean+EDA.Rmd`
-This one contains cleaning the educationa attainment dataset and join the total number of workers by detailed occupations.
-Therefore, I can get the number, intead of percentage.
+This one contains cleaning the education attainment dataset and join the total number of workers by detailed occupations.
+Therefore, I can get the number, instead of percentage.
 In this way, I will be able to compare the absolute number.
 2. `some_plots.Rmd`
-This one loads the cleaned dataset and inlcudes some plots.
-I only ploted `EDUCATION by detailed occupations` and I aggregated the dataset by different occupations and different education levels.
+This one loads the cleaned dataset and includes some plots.
+I only plotted `EDUCATION by detailed occupations` and I aggregated the dataset by different occupations and different education levels.

 There are also 2 MarkDown files that detail my update report.
 1. `update report oct23-27.md` this one is the first update report.